 The unlikely friendship between Aimee and Maureen Groff was so much fun to watch- and let’s be honest I’m down for any scene that includes Aimee (and Goat).

 ‘Sex Education’ is completely accurate when it comes to sex and relationships education- and it doesn’t beat around the bush!
 I loved the accurate information given to the characters about STIs, using condoms, and the ability to prevent HIV using medication.

 Series 3 discusses female pleasure, vulvas, and it introduces the show’s first non-binary character.
 It provides some much-needed honesty about sex and relationships, and discusses subjects that we don’t hear about, such as disability and sex.

 In series 3 of ‘Sex Education’, Moordale High gets a new head teacher who is determined to “clean-up” Moordale, or “sex school” as it is known after the antics of last term.
 She introduces a new abstinence RSE, teaching students to stop having sex, rather than teaching them how to have sex safely.

-The students are taught to feel shame about their sex lives, and it causes big issues at the school.
+The students are taught to feel shame about their sex and love lives, and it causes big issues at the school.